Auto Product Defects

 When you suspect that a faulty vehicle or part has caused injury to you or a loved one, you need attorneys who are experienced in gathering evidence, reviewing accident records and obtaining expert witnesses to testify on your behalf.

-With more than 50 years of combined experience in auto defect cases, the attorneys at the Law Offices of Fidel Rodriguez, Jr. fight for you.
+With more than 50 years of combined experience in auto defect cases, the attorneys at Rodriguez Trial Law fight for you.
 Call us at (210) 610-8545 or contact our attorneys online about your auto defect injury case today.